hyd628/sui_intro_workshop/README.md

 Currently, each dino NFT object can only have one child NFT object (try to mint a new dino NFT object to a dino NFT that already has a child  and see what error you get).
 Make the changes necessary to the dino_nft module to allow each parent Dino NFT to own many child NFTs.

-Hint: You will need to utilize the [vector data structure](https://move-book.com/advanced-topics/managing-collections-with-vectors.html)
+Hint: You will need to utilize the [vector data structure](https://move-book.com/advanced-topics/managing-collections-with-vectors.html).

+### Check Solution

+When you are ready to see the solutions:

+- Here is the solution to challenge one
+- Here is the solution to challenge two